Alternative ways to pass on wealth

 Gifting money or assets into a trust is a great way of reducing the value of your estate without giving up full control.

-Trusts can be set up during an individual’s lifetime and although you can no longer access the assets yourself, by being a trustee you can maintain control of who should benefit and when.
+Trusts can be set up during an individual’s lifetime and although you can usually no longer access the assets yourself, by being a trustee you can maintain control of who should benefit and when.

 You can decide who will benefit from the assets of a trust although this is typically children and grandchildren.
 Various types of trust are available depending on your individual objectives and some will even allow you to receive an income back from the trust.